Laserjonge/Blok-Tech/README.md

 1. `npm install body-parser`

-1. Comment out the first "/" route and uncomment the second "/" route.
+1. Comment out the first "/" route (app.js line 33 to 48) and uncomment the second "/" route (line 49 to 55).

 ## Contact
 Axel de Ruiter